Aviation SMS Success Dependent on Safety Culture

 Which Time Period Best Establishes Trends?

 The next step is to identify a time period to group your data, such as month or year.
 In most cases, you will choose to group your safety reporting data by year because most operators do not have a sufficient quantity of safety reports to confidently analyze using a monthly trend.
 Furthermore, a monthly trend chart to measure safety culture can become skewed due to seasonal effects, such as but not limited to:

 - increased exposure to hazards during winter operations; or

 - increased number of operations due to tourist season.

 If you have an SMS database, you can easily base your analysis on:

 - Department within a division.

 Drilling into your trending chart data becomes very useful when there are inconsistent silos in your organization where the safety culture is stellar in one department and lacking in other departments.
 The challenge comes from identifying those departments that don't have healthy safety cultures and these trending charts help you uncover potential problem areas.

 But as time passes, we see that management had been breaking down barriers and within three years, there were very few anonymously reported safety issues.
-There were more "confidential" and "regularly reported" safety issue as the years pass.
+There were more "confidential" and "regularly reported" safety issues as the years passed.

 Related Articles on Transparency in Aviation SMS